cvizzini/Blazor-Multi-Tenant/README.md

 # Blazor WASM Application (with server-side prerendering) .Net 5.0

 The default Blazor .net 5 demo project updated to use prerendering.
-As well as basic crud stored to [SQLite](https://www.sqlite.org/index.html) database
+Uses MySQL server - Configure connection string in the appsettings.config.
+Creates tenants with connection strings.
+Creates defauld user: Admin P@ssword123.

+Navigate to localhost:5001 or pig.localhost:5001 or dog.localhost:5001.
+Show Employees tab will show different data depending on the route

 ## Pre-Requisites